Is Impossible Pork healthy? Here's what you need to know about the plant-based meat

 What does Impossible Pork taste like?

-Our CNET editors had a chance to help prepare Impossible Pork dishes prior to CES and reported that the plant-based ground meat looked, smelled and cooked up like pork, with a mouthfeel you'd expect with that meat.
-It conveys meatiness, characteristic chew, bounciness and a savory flavor that tastes distinct from chicken.
+Our CNET editors had a chance to help prepare Impossible Pork dishes prior to CES and also try it at the conference in Las Vegas.
+They nearly all reported that the plant-based ground meat looked, smelled and cooked up like pork, with a mouthfeel you'd expect with that meat.

+CNET senior editor Claire Reilly loved the Impossible Pork samples she tried at CES, saying they had the mouth feel of a fattier grade of pork.
+She noted that what she tried was nicely seasoned and suspected that just like with real pork, a dish could be good or bad based on what the chef did with the dish.

+CNET editor at large Brian Cooley tried the fake pork prior to CES and also felt the samples he tasted were really good, with a nice texture and the essential pork chewiness and bounciness you'd want.

 What is Impossible Pork made of?